 • Virtual biophilia: virtual window lights that bring an element of the natural environment into rooms

-• Stay Well Meetings app: a specially designed tool that helps attendees make the most of their experience; options include an innovate Jet Lag tool, tips on generating sufficient Vitamin D, a hydration tracker and a personalized wellness index.
+• Stay Well Meetings app: a specially designed tool that helps attendees make the most of their experience; options include an innovative Jet Lag tool, tips on generating sufficient Vitamin D, a hydration tracker, and a personalized wellness index.

 • Healthy menu options: a curated menu of food, including nutritional and dietary content